Project Title

 CLOVER helps the intimacy between the nurse and patient.
 It provides a system that nurses can easily access into patient’s voice.
 This prevents the nurses from making a mistake or forgetting any important medical information.
 Now the nurses in hospital no need to be stressed out with complicate and unorganised documents anymore.

-© 2025 Felix Junghwan Choi; All rights reserved.
+© 2025 Felix Choi Portfolio.
+All rights reserved.